shilpasomashekara/Migration/README.md

 # Migration
-Learn to migrate from Bit Bucket to Gut Hub
+Learn to migrate from Bit Bucket to GitHub
+Automation - woukld be next step